FreshVine/Documentation-Site/src/content/developers/overview.md

 ---
-title: API Overview
+title: Developers Overview
 template: reference.hbs
 columns: two
 order: 2
 ---
-# API Overview
+# Developers Overview

-Error's are sent back in a normal structure to make it easier for you to catch and process.
+The communities that use Fresh Vine are nonprofits with huge hearts and tight budgets.
+This would likely make you, the person reading the developer docs either; a saint of a volunteer, or one of the most exciting tech projects that community has had in a long while.

+We take our role as steward of data very seriously, and a key part of that is making their data accessible and malleable.